 Kristian King Fountain Hills High School

 Congratulations Kristian!
 Your hard work and dedication brought you here.
 We are very proud of you.
 Wishing you success on all your future endeavors.
 Love,

+Love, The Ray family & cats

 Congratulations on your promotion, Layne!
 We are proud of all your accomplishments and love watching you grow!
 Keep it up!
-Love always, Mom, Dad and your brothers and
+Love always, Mom, Dad and your brothers and sisters

+Magdalena (Maggie) Makil Westwood High School Congratulations, you did it, Maggie!

 Congratulations, you did it, Maggie!

-Your family is proud of you and looks forward to see what your next steps in life will be.
-Reach for the stars, little lady, whatever you want, you can do it!
+Your family is proud of you and looks

+forward to see what your next steps

+in life will be.
+Reach for the stars,

+little lady, whatever you want, you

+can do it!

+With love from your family.